KacySamples/Project_1.0/README.md

 # **Budget vs. Revenue in the Movie Industry**

+## **About our CSV**
+For the first steps of cleaning the data, we first need to filter the CSV down to only the categories we are going to analyze.
+The CSV started with much more then we needed to look at and extra needed to be dropped off.
+The next step was to get rid of any values that were incomplete since they may skew the data.

+Based on the original csv file, the Genre column had lots of ID numbers and the name of the genres.
+EX: [{"id": 16, "name": "Animation"}, {"id": 10751, "name": "Family"}].
+We utilized genre in our code and presentation so it was necessary to clean this information in the column.
+The way I did this was by using the find and replace tool in Excel.

 ## **Description**
 The purpose of this analysis is to identify if factors such as genre, budget, release date, and runtime contribute significantly to a film's final gross revenue.